 How to Install FFmpeg on Fedora Linux

-For most video conversion tasks involving MP4 files, YouTube downloads, or camera footage, the RPM Fusion version provides the codec support you need.
-In contrast, the Fedora default works well for projects using open formats like WebM or FLAC audio.
-Ultimately, your choice depends on the video formats you work with most frequently.
+For most video conversion tasks involving MP4 files, camera footage, or media downloaded from the web, the RPM Fusion version provides the codec support you need.
+The Fedora default works well for projects using open formats like WebM or FLAC audio.

 sudo dnf upgrade --refresh

-Once your system is updated, proceed with the FFmpeg installation.
 Fedora’s default repository includes ffmpeg-free, a build compiled without patent-encumbered codecs.
-This version handles open formats like VP9, AV1, Opus, and FLAC out of the box.
+This version handles open formats like VP9, AV1, Opus, and FLAC.
+It also includes OpenH264 for basic H.264 support, but lacks the widely-used libx264 and libx265 software encoders.

 sudo dnf install ffmpeg-free

-If you plan to compile software that links against FFmpeg libraries (such as building OBS Studio from source or developing custom media tools), you will also need the development headers:
+If you plan to compile software that links against FFmpeg libraries (such as building OBS Studio from source), install the development headers:

 sudo dnf install ffmpeg-free-devel